-- undertakings for collective investment in transferable securities governed by Part I of the Law of 17 December 2010 on undertakings for collective investment (the UCI Law) (UCITS); and - undertakings for collective investment governed by Part II of the UCI Law (Part II UCI).
+- undertakings for collective investment in transferable securities (UCITS) governed by Part I of the Law of 17 December 2010 on undertakings for collective investment (the UCI Law); and - undertakings for collective investment (UCI) governed by Part II of the UCI Law (Part II UCI).

-Unregulated funds qualifying as alternative investment funds (AIFs) may also be marketed to retail investors, subject to certain conditions set out in the Law of 12 July 2013 on alternative investment fund managers (the AIFM Law).
+Foreign unregulated funds qualifying as alternative investment funds (AIFs) may also be marketed to retail investors in Luxembourg, subject to certain conditions set out in the CSSF Regulation No. 15-03.